justsml/dans-blog/content/posts/2019-02-27--the-wild-crazy-world-of-js-functions/index.md

 ![credit: andrew-wulf-303962-unsplash.jpg](andrew-wulf-303962-unsplash.jpg)

-Relatively recent additions to JavaScript have made a core concept harder to understand.
+Relatively recent additions to JavaScript have made a core concept a bit harder to understand.

-> We're talking about functions, methods and procedures!
+> We're talking functions, methods and procedures!

 For most of JavaScript's life we've had a few variations on this syntax: